cssquirrel/ai-puppet/README.md

 ## Troubleshooting

-If you get an error like `TypeError: argument of type 'NoneType' is not iterable` when you run `yarn backend`, you may need to fore reinstall whisper.
+If you get an error like `TypeError: argument of type 'NoneType' is not iterable` when you run `yarn backend`, you may need to forcibly reinstall whisper.
 Do the following in your terminal:

 ```
 cd backend